intercontinental-academia/intercontinental-academia.github.io/content/Fellows/coelhodesuarez.md

 ---
 firstname: Patricia
-lastname: Coelho de Suarez
+lastname: Coelho de Soarez
-image: ''
+image: "/patricia-soarez.jpeg"
 copyright: ''
 title_and_institution: Associate Professor at the Department of Preventive Medicine at University of São Paulo